-5-yard wool kilt, Farquharson tartan.
+5-yard, 13 oz. wool kilt, sewn in Scotand.
+Farqarson tartan.
 Railway station, Goslar, Germany.

 Let’s be realistic.
 Most likely, you cannot wear a kilt 24/7, even if you should want to.
 Probably your job should be an obstacle.
 Due to conventions or dress code.
 Accordingly, the kilt must, like shorts, primarily be something for your spare time.
 Here, however, you have free rein; provided, you have your spouse’s support.